 - In a small bowl, combine the flours, cornmeal, baking powder, salt and baking soda.
 Combine the egg, buttermilk, honey and butter; stir into dry ingredients just until moistened.
 Fold in basil and tarragon.

 - Coat muffin cups with cooking spray; fill three-fourths full with batter.
-Bake at 350° for 18-20 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 18-20 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pan to a wire rack.
 Serve warm.
 Yield: 6 muffins.

 Originally published as Herbed Wheat Muffins in Cooking for 2 Winter 2008, p48